United States citizen, born 5/22/55

 "Screening of Possibly Incompetent Agents," with Nina Baranchuk, Economics Letters 135, 2015, 15-18.

-"The New Risk Management: the Good, the Bad, and the Ugly," (updated version) with Pierre Liang and Bill Marshall, Review of the Federal Reserve Bank of Saint Louis 95, 2013, 273-291.
+"The New Risk Management: the Good, the Bad, and the Ugly," (updated version) with Pierre Jinghong Liang and William J. Marshall, Review of the Federal Reserve Bank of Saint Louis 95, 2013, 273-291.

 "Verification Theorems for Investments Problems with and without Endogenous Retirement," with Hong Liu, Mathematics of Operations Research, 36, 2011, 620-635.